MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-Yes, we managed to train our model in the cloud using Vertex AI.
+We managed to train our model in the cloud using Vertex AI.
 We did this by creating a custom job and then selecting the docker image we wanted to run that is on the artifact registry.
 We then selected the machine type and the number of nodes we wanted to use.
 The reason we choose Vertex AI was because it is a managed service that makes it easy to train machine learning models in the cloud.
 Additionally we inject WANDB_API_KEY on RUNTIME from GCP Secret Manager to log the training process to Weights & Biases and to be able to do sweeps.
 We also managed to do all of this using Compute Engine by running our docker images on a virtual machine, playground1.
 Both ways of training are described on the README.md file.